maxitect/blog/src/posts/2025-05-31_BeyondSoloAI.md

 One practical lesson emerged around AI delegation boundaries, revealing an uncomfortable irony.
 Teams that attempted full environment setup through Claude—scaffolding, dependencies, framework initialisation—encountered predictable delays as AI tools consistently suggested outdated patterns (deprecated Next.js routing conventions, obsolete package versions).
 This creates a frustrating paradox: the very boilerplate work that AI should eliminate becomes more time-consuming when AI gets it wrong, forcing developers to spend more time on mundane setup tasks rather than less.

 Our guidance that **framework initialisation, scaffolding and package installation should be handled manually** before engaging AI for development work proved critical.
 Teams following this approach progressed smoothly through feature development whilst those attempting full AI delegation found themselves rebuilding foundations as teammates moved ahead.

-As one participant reflected: **"A review of the created tickets would have been helpful, along with some tips for successful project setup."** This highlighted the principle: **when you start with bad foundations, every subsequent task requires rework**.

 ## Why Live Documentation Trumps Individual Context